ConorWarrilow/Airbnb-Performance-Analysis/README.md

 Despite the limitations of the data, we were able to produce relatively accurate performance estimates.
 From here, we were able to assess which factors played the biggest roles in the performance of a listing, and better understand the reasons behind a listing's success.
 This information can then be considered when deciding whether to purchase a property with the intention of utilizing it as an Airbnb.

-For future
-figure out if the price of a listing is considered 'fair' use surrounding listings compare its price to its bedrooms/amenities etc